 LTCC Theatre Season 2016/17

-This quirky comedy is a collection of nine slightly twisted and completely hilarious short plays.
-Set on a Friday night in an alternate suburban reality, this romp explores the pain and the joy that comes with being in love.
-Full of imperfect lovers and dreamers, LOVE/SICK is an unromantic comedy for the romantic in everyone.
+Love/Sick is a collection of nine slightly twisted and completely hilarious short plays.
+Set on a Friday night in an “alternate suburban reality,” this fast-paced romp explores the pain and joy that comes with being in love.
+While each play contains different characters and storylines, put them all together and they chart the journey of a relationship from the first meeting to the end - or the beginning again.
+Full of imperfect lovers and dreamers, Love/Sick is an unromantic comedy for the romantic in everyone.

 Performances: June 16-25, 2017 in the Duke Theatre

 *Due to circumstances beyond our control, LTCC had to cancel plans for the musical 9 to 5 – but, we're thrilled to be doing Godspell, an all-time favorite musicals.
 With music and lyrics by the incomparable Stephen Schwartz, this terrific, joyous show has great songs and is funny, theatrical, and moving.
 Godspell has a permanent spot in the heart of American musical theatre!

 Godspell was the first major musical theatre offering from three-time Grammy and Academy Award winner Stephen Schwartz, and it took the world by storm.
 Led by the international hit, "Day by Day," Godspell features a parade of beloved songs, including, "Prepare Ye the Way of the Lord," "Learn Your Lessons Well," "All for the Best," "All Good Gifts," "Turn Back, O Man" and "By My Side."